-He is the italian rising star of the accordion, with a remarkable technique, a deep sense of the blues and swing and playes with talent different musical genres.
-(Jazz Italian Dictonary, 2014)
+He is the italian rising star of the accordion, with a remarkable technique, a deep blues and swing feeling and plays with talent any kind of musical genres (Italian Jazz Dictonary, 2014)

-Richard Galliano, speaking about young accordionists in an interview, said: "The person that really impressed me is a young Italian with an origin from Puglia, Italy: his name is Vincenzo Abbracciante.
-In every piece he embarks on a story which touches me.”(Jazzman, 2005)
+Richard Galliano, speaking about young accordionists in an interview, said: “The person that really impressed me is a young Italian from Puglia, Italy: his name is Vincenzo Abbracciante.
+In every song he embarks on a story which touches me.”(Jazzman, 2005)

-Vince has performed and toured in various parts of the world including: Germany, Brazil, USA, Indonesia, Malaysia, Thailand, Singapore, England, Austria, France, Spain, South Africa, China, India, South Korea, Australia, New Zealand, Lebanon, Denmark , Russia, the Netherlands, Latvia, Lithuania and Canada, performing in festivals and prestigious jazz clubs: Virada Cultural (San Paolo), Melbourne Jazz Festival (Melbourne), Queen's Birthday Jazz & Blues Festival (Wellington), Java Jazz Festival (Jakarta), Esplanade Hall (Singapore), Montreal Jazz Festival, Rochester Jazz Festival, TerniJazzFest, Bari in Jazz, FIF (Castelfidardo), National Arts Festival (Grahamstown), Hong Kong Jazz Festival.
-Some of the great musicians that Vince has worked with include: Juini Booth, John Medeski, Richard Galliano, Marc Ribot, Javier Girotto, Gabriele Mirabassi, Flavio Boltro, Carlo Actis Dato, Bruno Tommaso, Giovanni Amato, The Bumps (Davide Penta & Antonio Di Lorenzo), Roberto Ottaviano, Paola Arnesano, Luca Ciarla, Lucio Dalla, Ornella Vanoni, Jenny B, Heidi Vogel.
+Vince has performed and toured in various parts of the world including: Germany, Brazil, USA, Indonesia, Malaysia, Thailand, Singapore, England, Austria, France, Spain, South Africa, Egypt, China, India, South Korea, Australia, New Zealand, Lebanon, Denmark , Russia, the Netherlands, Latvia, Lithuania and Canada, performing in festivals and prestigious jazz clubs: Virada Cultural (San Paolo), Melbourne Jazz Festival (Melbourne), Queen’s Birthday Jazz & Blues Festival (Wellington), Java Jazz Festival (Jakarta), Esplanade Hall (Singapore), Montreal Jazz Festival, Rochester Jazz Festival, TerniJazzFest, Bari in Jazz, FIF (Castelfidardo), National Arts Festival (Grahamstown), Hong Kong Jazz Festival.
+Some of the great musicians that Vince has worked with include: Javier Girotto, Gabriele Mirabassi, Fabrizio Bosso, Juini Booth, Peppe Servillo, John Medeski, Richard Galliano, Marc Ribot, Flavio Boltro, Carlo Actis Dato, Bruno Tommaso, Giovanni Amato, The Bumps (Davide Penta & Antonio Di Lorenzo), Roberto Ottaviano, Paola Arnesano, Luca Ciarla, Lucio Dalla, Ornella Vanoni, Heidi Vogel, Francesco Lotoro.

 In 2006, he opened up his repertoire to include performances on vintage keyboards such as the Hammond organ, the Farfisa, and the Fender Rhodes, etc. This has given his creative and musical mind additional freedoms to venture deeper into the enigmas of psychedelic jazz music.